-Following are the applications of Lorentz force:
+The following are the applications of Lorentz force:

 - Cyclotrons and other particle accelerators use Lorentz force.

-- Cathode ray tube televisions use the concept of Lorentz force to deviate the electrons in a straight line so land on specific spots on the screen.
+- Cathode ray tube televisions use the concept of Lorentz force to deviate the electrons in a straight line so they land on specific spots on the screen.